 Thank you.
 Thank you very much.

 PS.
-I especially like this image — a posed setting for an excellent artist to capture that deep gaze into our little universe. -BEC
+I especially like this image — the artist captures that deep gaze into our little universe. -BEC